eekruse2/SocialGood/README.md

 # Social Good Platform

-A full-stack application to connect volunteers with social causes.
+A full-stack application to connect owner's of lost items with finders of mathcing lost items.

+## Features
+User side:
+Upload lost item with optional descriptions and images and trace a rough path of where you were on that day on E-Map. or
+Upload found item with optional descriptions and images and pin exact location.

+Dev side:
+Matches descriptions and rough locations, emailing finder and loser of a potential match.

 ## Project Structure
 - `/client` - React frontend